 - Weigh out your ingredients one by one, including the base oils and fats

-- Next of the chop up the fats, then add each ingredient into a bucket
+- Next, chop up the fats, then add each ingredient into a bucket

 - Line or grease your moulds

-- Weight out your Additives, Colourants and Essential oils and put aside to add to your soap later
+- Weigh out your Additives, Colourants, and Essential Oils and put aside to add to your soap later

 - Weigh out the water in a separate bucket

-- Now your ready to prepare the Sodium Hydroxide, remember to wear your goggles and gloves for protection.
-Pour the Sodium Hydroxide into the water in a well ventilated area and stir, until all the ingredients have blended together.
-Don’t be alarmed if you notice everything heating up, this is supposed to happen, it is just part of the chemical reaction
+- Now you’re ready to prepare the Sodium Hydroxide; remember to wear your goggles and gloves for protection.
+Pour the Sodium Hydroxide into the water in a well-ventilated area and stir until all the ingredients have blended together.
+Don’t be alarmed if you notice everything heating up; this is supposed to happen as it is just part of the chemical reaction.

-- One of the big things when you’re learning how to make soap, is to keep an eye on the temperature of your fats and the lye solution.
-Once everything has reached the same temperature of around 60 degrees add them all together, pouring the hot lye directly into the cold oils, and stir until the fats and oils have completely dissolved
+- One of the big things, when you’re learning how to make soap is to keep an eye on the temperature of your fats and the lye solution.
+Once everything has reached the same temperature of around 60 degrees, add them all together, pouring the hot lye directly into the cold oils.
+Stir until the fats and oils have completely dissolved.

 - Now that the temperature has cooled a little, add your delicate ingredients such as Herbs and Colourants and stir together thoroughly

-- Finally add your Essential Oils.
-We leave these until the last minute because many Essential Oils have a flash point, and evaporate in heat
+- Finally, add you’re Essential Oils.
+We leave these until the last minute because many Essential Oils have a flashpoint and evaporate in the heat.

 - Cover the filled mould with a blanket or plastic wrapping and leave undisturbed for 48 hours.

-- If you don’t have a soap cutter, using a ruler and knife lightly mark the slab of soap into bars.
-Once you have perfectly straight lines cut lengthwise and crosswise through to the bottom of the mould
+- If you don’t have a soap cutter, use a ruler and knife to lightly mark the slab of soap into bars.
+Once you have perfectly straight lines, cut lengthwise and crosswise through to the bottom of the mould.

-- Allow the soaps to cure for at least 6 weeks, ensure you leave spaces around the bars in order to get sufficient ventilation. you can also turn your bars occasionally
+- Allow the soaps to cure for at least 6 weeks, ensuring you leave spaces around the bars in order to get sufficient ventilation.
+You can also turn your bars occasionally.

 - After this time you can enjoy your bars of soap

-Follow this link to find out the safety equipment and materials you will need to purchase, before you begin your soap making journey.
+Follow this link to find out the safety equipment and materials you will need to purchase before you begin your soap making the journey.